FreddieBeasley/blockchain_voting/voting_blockchain_java_app/out/production/blockchain-app/blockchain/DOCUMENTATION.md

 ## 🧪 Currently Working On

 - ✅ Load `RemainingVoters`, `PendingVotes`, and `blockchain` from disk on startup
-- ✅ Store `Blockchain` to disk in a JSON or binary format
+- ✅ Store `resources.Blockchain` to disk in a JSON or binary format
 - 🧠 Implement Merkle tree support for block content
 - 🌐 Sync chain across networked peers
 - 🔒 Add encrypted storage for votes and chain data